RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 A bigger difficulty is Elm's lack of higher-kinded polymorphism.
 What this means is that type parameters cannot be used as wrappers -- they can only be wrapped.
-So, in the example above, we definitely need to say `List p` ... the `p` can be a parameter, but we have to make a definite choice about `List`.
+So, in the example above, we definitely need to say `List p`...the `p` can be a parameter, but we have to make a definite choice about `List`.
 To put it another way, you must always choose concrete "container" types.
 So, there are some relationships between types that you won't be able to model